khalid-hussain/shaheen/chap14.md

 both of you stay with me.
 If I don't live upto my obligation then please correct me."

-Later, Badr Bin Mughira, Bashir and Mansour were shaking hands with Al-Zeghel and Abu Mohsin in a spacious room of the fort.
+Later, Badr bin Mughira, Bashir and Mansour were shaking hands with Al-Zeghel and Abu Mohsin in a spacious room of the fort.
 When they sat down on the chairs after exchanging pleasantries, Al-Zeghel said after pondering for a while with his bowed down, "You must be knowing why I am here.
 I couldn't wait